Direct Appeal FAQs

 Q: What is Direct Appeal?

 A: Direct Appeal is the main fundraising event for Mt.
 Washington PTA (“MWPTA”).
 We finance many of the valuable educational supports and enrichments at Mt.
-Washington Elementary that are not fully funded by LAUSD, including an intervention teacher, classroom aides, psychiatric social worker, school psychologist, physical education, and much more.
+Washington Elementary that are not fully funded by LAUSD, including an intervention teacher, classroom aides, psychiatric social worker, physical education, and much more.
 All contributions to Direct Appeal directly benefit our school and are 100% tax deductible.
 Click to see what we spend the money on for Direct Appeal.

 Q: How much do you recommend donating for Direct Appeal?